 Alert, quick of movement, keen of expression, on tiptoe of expectation at slightest provocation.

 Head and Skull

-Jaws strong, with a perfect, regular and complete scissor bite, i.e. upper teeth closely overlapping lower teeth and set square to the jaws.
+Jaws strong with perfect, regular and complete scissor bite, i.e. upper teeth closely overlapping lower teeth and set square to the jaws.

 Previously customarily docked.